rwinch/github-graphql-explore/README.md

 # github-graphql-explore

-Explore the Graph API in GitHub?
+Explore the Graph API in GitHub.
+Need to have branch protections enabled